WPSurfer.com

 Making a list of crappy internet hosting providers or internet provider takes a lot of work and you will never get it 100% right.

-You don’t have to know the internet really well to be able to do this.
+You have to know the internet really well to be able to block using AS Numbers.

 Conclusion